zezeali-1424/Smart-Methods-Training/README.md

 - Artificial Intelligence and Robotics
 - NLP and Web

-This repository contains my tasks, projects, and reports completed during the internship.
+This repository contains my tasks, projects, and reports completed during my internship at Smart Methods.